 If you are a member of the public, or if your organisation does not have a policy or procedure, take the following steps.

-If there is no immediate danger, or you need advice or information, you can either telephone the Multi Agency Safeguarding Hub on 0161 253 5678 (outside normal office hours 0161 253 6606) or complete the online form below
+If there is no immediate danger, or you need advice or information, you can telephone the Multi Agency Safeguarding Hub on 0161 253 5678 (outside normal office hours 0161 253 6606) or if you are a professional complete the form below

 You can also contact the NSPCC helpline on 0808 800 5000.